 We measure the commodity risk of our non-trading energy derivatives using a sensitivity analysis on our net open position.
-As of December 31, 2020, our Gas Non-Trading Fixed Price Open Position (hedges net of retail load) was a short position of 92,569 MMBtu.
-An increase of 10% in the market prices (NYMEX) from their December 31, 2020 levels would have decreased the fair market value of our net non-trading energy portfolio by less than \$0.1 million.
-Likewise, a decrease of 10% in the market prices (NYMEX) from their December 31, 2020 levels would have increased the fair market value of our non-trading energy derivatives by less than \$0.1 million.
-As of December 31, 2020, our Electricity Non-Trading Fixed Price Open Position (hedges net of retail load) was a short position of 256,801 MWhs.
-An increase of 10% in the forward market prices from their December 31, 2020 levels would have decreased the fair market value of our net non-trading energy portfolio by \$0.2 million.
-Likewise, a decrease of 10% in the forward market value of our net non-trading energy portfolio by \$0.2 million.
-Likewise, a decrease of 10% in the forward market prices from their December 31, 2020 levels would have decreased the fair market value of our net non-trading energy portfolio by \$0.2 million.
-Likewise, a decrease of 10% in the forward market prices from their December 31, 2020 levels would have decreased the fair market value of our net non-trading energy portfolio by \$0.2 million.
-Likewise, a decrease of 10% in the forward market prices from their December 31, 2020 levels would have decreased the fair market value of our non-trading energy derivatives by \$0.2 million.
+As of December 31, 2021, our Gas Non-Trading Fixed Price Open Position (hedges net of retail load) was a short position of 606,580 MMBtu.
+An increase of 10% in the market prices (NYMEX) from their December 31, 2021 levels would have decreased the fair market value of our net non-trading energy portfolio by \$0.2 million.
+Likewise, a decrease of 10% in the market prices (NYMEX) from their December 31, 2021 levels would have increased the fair market value of our non-trading energy derivatives by \$0.2 million.
+As of December 31, 2021, our Electricity Non-Trading Fixed Price Open Position (hedges net of retail load) was a short position of 110,916 MWhs.
+An increase of 10% in the forward market prices from their December 31, 2021 levels would have decreased the fair market value of our net non-trading energy portfolio by \$0.1 million.
+Likewise, a decrease of 10% in the forward market prices from their December 31, 2021 levels would have increased the fair market value of our non-trading energy derivatives by \$0.1 million.